kormixensnik34/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In the realm of coding, this translates to designing software that's easy to read, understand, and maintain.
 Writing clean, concise code with a clear purpose not only enhances collaboration but also reduces potential bugs and eases future enhancements.
 Always strive to solve complex problems with simple solutions, and remember that the best programs are often those that appear straightforward upon inspection."

+# 2024-02-22
+- "Today's programming wisdom is to embrace the power of simplicity and modularity.
+Write clean, readable code that can be easily understood and maintained by others.
+Always consider the future-you or your fellow developers who will revisit this code months from now.
+Strive for DRY (Don't Repeat Yourself) principles to minimize redundancy and maximize reusability.
+Remember that debugging and optimizing are as crucial as writing code itself, so plan for testability and scalability from the beginning.
+Lastly, keep learning; in the ever-evolving world of programming, adaptability is key."